genlin/CSS-content/[Final] How to buy or sign up for an Azure subscription.md

 	ms.topic="billing"
 	ms.date="08/13/2015"
 	ms.author="genli"/>
-#[Final] How to buy or sign up for an Azure subscription
+#How to buy or sign up for an Azure subscription
 ## Content:

 This topic will help you with the following tasks: